lemredd/talakutnangan/README.md

        - `DATABASE_PASSWORD`
        - `DATABASE_PORT`
        - `DATABASE_NAME`
+   - PostgreSQL (local)
+     - Change the `DATABASE_TYPE` variable in your *.env* to `pgsql`
+     - Download the [installer] for the latest version.
+     - Install and just click next.
+You may customize the installation and data directory.
+Stack Builder is not required.
+Default port should be 5432.
+Remember your password.
+If you want to use the password the same as to the example, use *root* password.
+     - Wait for the installation to complete.
+     - Search using keyword *pgAdmin 4* and run the application.
+Its purpose is similar to MySQL workbench and MongoDB Compass.
+     - Go to your database server and create database for capstone project.
+Name it *talakutnangan_test* or customize it if you know what you are doing.
    - PostgreSQL (deployment) [slowest to set]
      - Change the `DATABASE_TYPE` variable in your *.env* to `pgsql`
      - Change the `DATABASE_URL` variable in your *.env* to URL provided by your host